Bagan Temples Must-See in Bagan

 The Thatbyinnyu Temple was badly hit by the 6.8 magnitude earthquake that took place in the region last August of 2016.
 It was then renovated with the assistance of a Chinese archaeology team who organized a 9-year restoration project of the temple.

-West and East Bagan Pagodas
+West and East Bagan Temples

 When you’re done exploring the Bagan temples in the north, you can go to the western and eastern areas of Bagan to visit a few notable temples there.
 Here are some of the best temples to see in this part of Bagan.